vachau/youtube-restreamer/README.md

 - `restream_privacy`: Visibility of YouTube restreams ("public" (default) | "unlisted" | "private")
 - `restream_title`: Title of YouTube restreams where %s is replaced with the source stream's title
 - `youtube_search_interval`: How often in seconds to fetch the list of streams from channel_id (don't recommend setting this lower than 1 minute)
+- `ffmpeg_bin`: Specify a different location for the ffmpeg binary
+- `ffmpeg_log_dir`: Enable logging for ffmpeg subprocesses

 It can also be used as a module.
 Options are provided as a dictionary instead (the keys are the same as above):
 ```py